-The job separation rate, $\sigma(s)$, is set to 27, 15, and 6 percent for high school dropouts, high school graduates, and college graduates, respectively.
-These are averages of (annualized) monthly rates in the Current Population Survey (CPS) from 2000 to 2019.
-The job finding rate after a non-employment spell is set to $\varphi = 52\%$, which is the average (annualized) monthly rate of transition from out of the labor force to employment between 2000 and 2019 in the CPS.26 In the model, employed workers who just came back from separation or non-employment suffer a wage penalty, χ , which mimics the share of earnings that is lost during job search within the period.
-According to the U.S. Bureau of Labor Statistics, the average duration of unemployment in the U.S. was approximately 18 weeks over the period 1970 to 2019.
-Therefore, we set the wage penalty to be 34.6 percent of one year's earnings.
+^{27.} There is very little variation in job finding rates by education in the CPS.

+employed workers who just came back from separation or nonemployment suffer a wage penalty, χ , which mimics the share of earnings that is lost during job search within the period.
+According to the U.S. Bureau of Labour Statistics, the average duration of unemployment in the U.S. was approximately 18 weeks over the period 1970-2019.
+Therefore, we set the wage penalty to be 34.6% of 1 year's earnings.